 Spread

-The difference between the best bid and best ask in an order book.
+The gap between the best bid and best ask in an order book, representing an immediate trading cost.

 Order Book